-- The Executive Director for the Office of Research Services, on behalf of the Vice-President Research and Innovation, is the "Applicant Authority" for the University and is responsible for identifying the "Signing Authority" for the University. - The Radiation Safety Officer is the "Signing Authority" for the University and the primary contact person for the University.
+- The Vice President Research, Innovation and International is the "Applicant Authority" for the University and is responsible for identifying the "Signing Authority" for the University. - The Radiation Safety Officer is the "Signing Authority" for the University and the primary contact person for the University;

 The Radiation Safety Officer is responsible for maintaining the radiation safety manual and the associated required documentation, performing inspections and audits of the internal permit holders and making recommendations to the Committee regarding actions required to maintain the integrity of the radiation safety program.
-The regular interval of review of the program is outlined in the Terms of Reference of the Radiation Safety Committee.